 META-pipe, developed at the University of Tromsö, is an analysis pipeline that is designed to fulfil the needs of marine metagenomics data analysis.
 META-pipe integrates existing biological analysis frameworks, and compute and storage infrastructure resources to provide an easy to use but effective analysis platform.
 META-pipe is also an important component in one of the four scientific use cases in the ELIXIR-EXCELERATE H2020 project.

 At the moment the pipeline is available only for Norwegian academic user.
-The use case proposes (1) integration of META-pipe, or its computationally demanding parts with the EGI Federated Cloud and (2) extending META-pipe with a new AAI layer based on security mechanisms that can be accessed using the ELIXIR AAI to allow controlled, shared access to the services.
+The use case proposes (1) the integration of META-pipe or its computationally demanding parts with the EGI Federated Cloud and (2) extending META-pipe with a new AAI layer based on security mechanisms that can be accessed using the ELIXIR AAI to allow controlled and shared access to the services.
 The use case would demonstrate in practice, how an ELIXIR use case can utilise EGI security and cloud services and resources.

 Scientific use case description